-6.7 A digital currency with anonymous features to obscure transaction details would be deemed as privacy coin e.g. Monero (XMR), Zcash (ZEC) and Dash (DASH).
+6.7 A digital currency with anonymous features would be deemed as privacy coin e.g. Monero (XMR), Zcash (ZEC) and Dash (DASH).

-6.8 A privacy coin employs advanced privacy technologies such as ring signatures, stealth addresses, or zero knowledge proofs to hide transaction information which include the amount and identities of transaction parties.
+6.8 A privacy coin employs advanced privacy technologies such as ring signatures, stealth addresses, or zero knowledge proofs to hide transaction information which include the amount, identities of transaction parties, etc.